zhengchang907/arm-oraclelinux-wls/dynamic-cluster/dbTemplate.md

 ### WebLogic Server Instance

-The database tempate will be applied to an existing WebLogic Server instance.
-If you don't have one, please create a new instance from Azure portal, link to WebLogic offer is available from [Oracle WebLogic Server with Admin Server](https://portal.azure.com/#create/oracle.20191009-arm-oraclelinux-wls-admin20191009-arm-oraclelinux-wls-admin).
+The database tempate will be applied to an existing {{ site.data.var.wlsFullBrandName }} instance.
+If you don't have one, please create a new instance from the Azure portal, by following the link to the offer [in the index](index.md).

 ### Database Instance

-To apply database to Weblogic Server, you must have an existing database instance to use.
-Three kinds of database are available now, Oracle, SQL Server, and Postgresql.
-If you do not have an instance, please create from Azure portal.
+To apply configure a database with {{ site.data.var.wlsFullBrandName }},
+you must have an existing database instance to use.
+This template supports three popular Azure databases: [Oracle](https://ms.portal.azure.com/#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home/searchQuery/oracle%20database), [Azure SQL Server](https://docs.microsoft.com/en-us/azure/azure-sql/) and [Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?WT.mc_id=gallery&tabs=azure-portal).
+If you do not have an instance, please create one from the Azure portal.

 ### Download Template